School Counseling (COSC)

 All master's, A.G.S., and doctoral students are required to include supervised fieldwork experiences in their degree programs.
 The CoPE programs have excellent cooperative relationships with on-campus facilities, such as the Counseling Center and Health Center.
 Fieldwork may also be done at a wide variety of school systems, colleges and universities, and counseling services and mental health agencies in the Baltimore/Washington metropolitan area, or nationally.

 In addition to campus and program resources, students utilize the many major research and professional institutions that are easily accessible to the campus.
-These include the Library of Congress, the National Library of Medicine, the National Institutes of Health, the Institute of Education Sciences, professional associations such as the American Counseling Association, the American Psychological Association, and the National Association of School Psychologists.
+These include the Library of Congress, the National Library of Medicine, the National Institutes of Health, the Institute of Education Sciences, and professional associations such as the American Counseling Association, the American School Counseling Association, the American Psychological Association, and the National Association of School Psychologists.

 Last Name First/Middle Name Graduate Faculty Status Academic Credentials Positions